 My Water Broke!

 I was not expecting to have this baby for another 3-4 days, and all of a sudden my water broke!?
-I was literally just sitting on my butt for 2 hours, I have no idea why my water would break in that moment.
+I was literally just sitting on my butt for 2 hours.
+I have no idea why my water would break in that moment.
 I didn’t even feel like the adrenaline from the crash sighting was enough to induce me into labor.
-I honestly think that Juniper wanted to be born on this particular day and that God made that happen.
+I honestly think that Juniper wanted to be born on this particular day and that she and God made that happen.

 Laboring at Home

 My water had broke around 12:35 PM and for the next hour I didn’t feel anything at all.
 No cramps or contractions whatsoever.
 It was the perfect amount of time to get my mom settled in, show her the ropes and where certain things for the kids were located.
 I finished packing up my hospital bag and literally just paced in circles around the house in excitement, my mind whirring of all the things I might need for the hospital or that my mom might need at home.
 Since I was positive for group B strep, I knew it was suggested to go in somewhat soon, and most hospital policies want you to have the baby within 24 hours of your water breaking.
 I was determined to labor at home for as long as felt comfortable to me.
 I had called and then texted my husband Ryan to let him know my water broke, but don’t come rushing home yet.
 I told him he’d probably need to leave before the end of the work day but no earlier than 4 was my guess.
 After 20 minutes of waiting for a reply, I reached out to more people and my sister-in-law was able to get ahold of my brother-in-law Jon who Ryan works with.